lsst/LDM-151/index.rst

    spectrum for all sources.
 Photometric corrections will be applied downstream on a source by source basis given an SED for each source.

--  Fringing: Fringe parerns are an interference effect that result from the sharp emission lines in the night sky spectrum.
+-  Fringing: Fringe patterns are an interference effect that result from the sharp emission lines in the night sky spectrum.
 This effect is the strongest in redder bands.
 The best fit modeled fringe pattern, constructed from monochromatic flats assuming a low-dimensional